President and Project Manager

-Mark Lindholm is President and Project Manager for Washington River Protection Solutions (WRPS), where he leads the remediation of radioactive and hazardous waste tanks at the U.S. Department of Energy’s Hanford Site.
+He is the President and Project Manager of Amentum-led Washington River Protection Solutions, LLC, where he leads the $10.1 billion contract.
+His team is responsible for the management of Hanford’s radioactive and hazardous waste tanks, in addition to integrating the site-wide efforts to initiate the tank waste treatment mission at the U.S. Department of Energy’s (DOE) Hanford Site.

 Before joining WRPS, Wes was the Director of Savannah River Remediation’s (SRR) Defense Waste Processing Facility (DWPF) and Saltstone Production Facility.
 There, he successfully led the planning, management, integration, operation, and maintenance of DWPF, Saltstone and Glass Waste Storage Buildings in the completion of mission goals in a safe, compliant, and efficient manner.

 Previously, Wes was the SRR Tank Farms and Effluent Treatment Project (ETP) Facility Manager, overseeing the overall operation of the Tank Farms to ensure tank waste volume reduction, tank closure activities, and maintenance/upgrades for tank farm infrastructure.
 He also managed the operation of ETP to ensure effective wastewater management.